 Does dental insurance cover tooth whitening?

 Tooth whitening is considered an elective cosmetic treatment not covered by dental health benefits.
-We will provide all treatment cost information for your consideration before your treatment and offer convenient payment options.
+We’ll provide all treatment cost information before your treatment and offer convenient payment options.

 Will teeth whitening leave my teeth permanently sensitive?